MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.KeyHandle** - The memory address of key handle

 - **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.PL.KeyType** – Values of 'Single' or 'Double.'
+Indicates whether the PL was protected with Single Key Protection or Double Key Protection.

 - **RMS.RACType** - The type of Rights Accounts Certificate